Klim Mojave Pro Gloves Review: Best for Trails & Tracks?

-After reviewing the Klim Mojave Pro gloves through hundreds of miles of rocky terrain and dusty trails in heat surpassing 100°F, did the Mojave Pro manage to shield my hands while keeping them cool and limber enough for proper bike control?
+After reviewing the Klim Mojave Pro gloves through hundreds of miles of rocky terrain and dusty trails in heat surpassing 100°F, I wondered if they managed to shield my hands while keeping them cool and limber enough for proper bike control.

-But, the main question in this enduro motorcycle gloves review is: Are these the best adventure gloves for motorcycles?
+But the main question in this Klim Mojave Pro Gloves review is: Are these the best adventure gloves for motorcycles?
 Let’s find out!

 Klim Mojave Pro Gloves